Symlinks are fully supported only for

 INDEX DIRECTORYoptions to

 CREATE TABLE.
-See Section 13.1.17, “CREATE TABLE Syntax”.
+See Section 13.1.17, “CREATE TABLE Statement”.
 Alternatively, if mysqld is not running, symlinking can be accomplished manually using ln -s from the command line.Note

 The path used with either or both of the